-A Hardware Root-of-Trust is essential to system security.
+A hardware root-of-trust is essential to system security.
 It is an entity that can be trusted to always behave in the expected manner.
-As a system element, it supports verification of system, software and data integrity and confidentiality, as well as the extension of trust to internal and external entities.
-The root-of-trust is the foundation upon which all further security layers are created, and it is essential that its keys remain secret and the process it follows is immutable.
-In embedded systems, the Root-of-Trust works in conjunction with other system elements to ensure the main processor boots securely using only authorized code, thus extending the trusted zone to the processor and its applications.
+As a system element, it supports verification of system, software, and data integrity and confidentiality, as well as the extension of trust to internal and external entities.
+The root-oftrust is the foundation upon which all further security layers are created, and it is essential that its keys remain secret and the process it follows is immutable.
+In embedded systems, the root-of-trust works in conjunction with other system elements to ensure the main processor boots securely using only authorized code, thus extending the trusted zone to the processor and its applications.

-The trusted platform module (TPM) is an example of an industry standard Root-of-Trust.
+The trusted platform module (TPM) is an example of an industry standard root-of-trust.
 TPM devices provide cryptographic services (hashing, encryption) with a static RSA key embedded in each device.

-SmartFusion2 SoC FPGAs and IGLOO2 FPGAs have the critical features needed to construct a robust TPM-features like on-chip oscillators, cryptographic services, a true random number generator, and robust Design Security and anti-tamper measures.
-Additionally, the advanced computational capabilities of SmartFusion2 devices (via FPGA fabric and on-chip CPU) along with the breadth of communications capabilities (more I/O pins and many high-speed serial interfaces) make for a vastly superior platform on which to build a robust security system than those provided by typical dedicated TPMs.
+All of the required security features of the TPM are available in SmartFusion2 FPGAs.
+For example, features like on-chip oscillators, cryptographic services, a true random number generator, and stronger design security and anti-tamper measures are all easily implemented in SmartFusion2 FPGAs.
+Additionally, the advanced computational capabilities of SmartFusion2 devices (with FPGA fabric, hardened arithmetic functions, and block memory) along with the breadth of communications capabilities (including many more I/O pins and many built-in high-speed serial interfaces) make for a vastly superior platform on which to build a robust security system than those provided by typical dedicated TPMs.